FusionAuth/fusionauth-site/site/_posts/2021-02-16-why-user-multi-factor-authentication.md

 ### Legal or organizational policies

-If your application is used by certain organizations or stores personally identifiable information, you may need to require multifactor authentication for some or all accounts.
+If your application is used by certain organizations or stores personally identifiable information, you may need to require multi-factor authentication for some or all accounts.
 As part of the NIST risk management framework, for example, Authenticator Assurance Level 2 requires: ["proof of possession and control of two different authentication factors is required..."](https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-63-3.pdf).

 Sometimes an MFA requirement is not explicit, however.
-If you are seeking SOC2 certification, you will need to implement MFA, even though multifactor authentication is never mentioned in the [SOC "Trust Services Criteria"](https://www.aicpa.org/content/dam/aicpa/interestareas/frc/assuranceadvisoryservices/downloadabledocuments/trust-services-criteria.pdf).
+If you are seeking SOC2 certification, you will need to implement MFA, even though multi-factor authentication is never mentioned in the [SOC "Trust Services Criteria"](https://www.aicpa.org/content/dam/aicpa/interestareas/frc/assuranceadvisoryservices/downloadabledocuments/trust-services-criteria.pdf).

 From Section CC6.1 of the SOC document: "Persons, infrastructure, and software are identified and authenticated prior to accessing information assets, whether locally or remotely".
 The document has the requirements, but omits specific implementation details.
 Talk to your SOC2 auditor about required controls.